 Pet owners impacted by COVID-19 can call the City’s Pet Hotline at 1-877-204-8821 from 8 AM to 8 PM, 7 days a week.
 The City can help make sure you get the assistance you need for your pet.

-Here, you can find guidance from New York City on funerals and burials during COVID-19.
+The city has guidance from New York City on funerals and burials during COVID-19.

 Ways to Help

 The City published an article on March 27, 2020 on ways that you can help hospital workers in New York.
-You can find that article here.

 The New York City Medical Reserve Corps is looking for volunteers.
-Learn more information here on how to become a volunteer.
+Learn more information on how to become a volunteer.

 Help Now NYC provides information on how you can give and receive help during the coronavirus.